analyticsinmotion/symrank/README.md

 ## 📦 Installation

-You can install SymRank either with 'uv' or 'pip'.
+You can install SymRank with 'uv' or alternatively using 'pip'.

 ### Recommended (with uv):
 ```bash